Rust Testing Strategy #

 integration-test-all-> enables all integration tests across crates.

-testcontainers?
-It boots real services in Docker right from our tests, so we validate against actual middleware without dev/staging cloud infra.
+Why shared Docker infra?
+It boots real services in Docker before tests run, so we validate against actual middleware without dev/staging cloud infra.
+One shared stack is reused across crates.

 What goes where #